metaleap/zentient/zdbg-vsc/proto/readme.md

 	// The label of this completion item.
 By default this is also the text that is inserted when selecting this completion.
 	Label string `json:"label"`

+	// If text is not falsy then it is inserted instead of the label.
+	Text string `json:"text,omitempty"`
 } // struct CompletionItem

 ```